byuitechops/for-the-strength-of-developers/Handbook/2. Policies and Standards/Process for Continual Improvement.md

 # How we Keep a Steady Upward Course
 ## Our System for Continual Improvement

-1. Leads, Josh and other guests appropriate to the discussion will meet weekly for at least 1 hour with the purpose of improving the systems in the office.
+1. The members of the project taskforce (leads, Josh and others) will meet weekly for at least 1 hour with the purpose of improving the systems in the office.
+(This is called the project taskforce meeting).
 Topics may include:
 - Handbook Improvements
 - Training Improvements